 - Since 2008 Russia has re-established its position in developing northeastern Mongolian uranium deposits.

 - There is currently no uranium mining in Mongolia.

-According to the 2011 Red Book, Mongolia has 74,000 tU in Reasonably Assured Resources plus Inferred Resources, to US$ 130/kg U. However, geological indications reported in the Red Book suggest that uranium resources could be 1.47 million tU.
+According to the 2014 Red Book, Mongolia has 141,000 tU in Reasonably Assured Resources plus Inferred Resources, to US$ 130/kg U. Mostly the resources are in volcanogenic deposits in Mongol-Priargun province, with some in sedimentary ones in the Gobi-Tamsag province.
+However, geological indications reported in the Red Book suggest that uranium resources could be 1.39 million tU.